gagansingh894/jams-rs/jams/README.md

 ![Alt text](https://github.com/gagansingh894/jams-rs/blob/main/jams/screenshot.png?raw=true)

-⚠️ **DISCLAIMER: jams is currently unstable and may not run properly on your machines.
-I have tested the above on Apple Silicon and Linux x86_64 machines.
-Future releases will fix this**
+⚠️ **DISCLAIMER: jams is currently unstable and may not run properly on ARM chips.
+Future releases will fix this.
+For now use docker image (Linux x86_64)**
 ---

 ## Features